Maddcow/CBPro-Coppock-Trader/README.md

 To Do:

-  ** Clean up the code -- its works but its messy ** Gather prior buy sell from Coinbase API if no log file selected/created.
+    ** Clean up the code -- its works but its messy **

     Ask for currency to trade with along with error correction if typed incorrect  - BTC = BTC-USD.

     Set size limits based on currency? or set size limt based funds?
 I dont know yet.

     Multi-currency watch/trade?